anchore/enterprise-client-go/pkg/external/docs/DefaultApi.md

 ## GetSourceVulnerabilities

-> GetSourceVulnerabilities(ctx, sourceId, vtype, optional)
+> SourceVulnerabilitiesResponse GetSourceVulnerabilities(ctx, sourceId, vtype, optional)

 Get vulnerabilities for the source by type